West Virginia Law Review

 culpability.
 [FN126] Secondly, completed-crime advocates

-punishment serves as both specific and general deterrence to
+believe a liar's punishment serves as both specific and

 [FN127] Because of this, advocates argue, the